 “Tribe” shall mean the Cher-Ae Heights Indian Community of the Trinidad Rancheria, a federally recognized Indian tribe, or an authorized official or agency thereof;

 “Trinidad Rancheria” shall mean the Cher-Ae Heights Indian Community of the Trinidad Rancheria.

+“Unlawful” shall mean something that is not prohibited or is regulated by tribal, local, state, or federal law, as applicable.

 SECTION 5.
 ASSIGNMENT APPROVAL AUTHORITY